-A Monthly Report for the San Mateo County Community College District Board of Trustees
+A Monthly Report for the San Mateo County Community College District Board of Trustees transfer to UC Davis in

-Gregory Anderson Joins Cañada as VPI

-Anderson most recently served as Dean of Learning Resources at De Anza College.
+Gregory Anderson Joins Cañada as VPI Anderson most recently served as Dean of Learning Resources at De Anza College.

-Adriana Fernandez Earns Scholarship

-Adriana Fernandez, an

-environmental science student, has received a scholarship worth up to \$20,000 from the Silicon Valley Community Foundation.
-She will transfer to UC Davis in 2014.
+Adriana Fernandez Earns Scholarship Adriana Fernandez, an environmental science student, has received a scholarship worth up to \$20,000 from the Silicon Valley Community Foundation.
+She will to summer research internships.

-Cañada Student Studies Labor Issues in UAE

-Matet Malit studied the plight of Filipino domestic workers in the Middle East.
+2014.
+Page 2 Cañada Student Studies Labor Issues in UAE Matet Malit studied the plight of Filipino domestic workers in the Middle East.

-Amelito Enriquez Earns Best Paper Honors
+Amelito Enriquez Earns

-Presentation outlines success in retention due to summer research internships.
+success in retention due